GaelKBertrand/Online-Article-Free-Reader-Button-/README.md

 For Chrome users, get it from [Chrome Web Store][webstore].

-### Manual Install

-*Alternatively, you can [download the .zip extension][zip-extension], go to the [Extensions page][chrome-extensions], open the Developer mode, and click on "Load unpacked extension".

-*Find the extension folder, and press OK.

 ## Contribution

 This is an open source project.
 If you want to contribute to this, have a quick glance on the [license][gnuli] and contribute accordingly.